-Paul Murphy spent nearly 20 years at Amegy Bank of Texas as the Chief Executive Officer and a Director.
-Amegy started with little more than $50 million in assets and one location in 1990, and grew to $11 billion in assets and more than 85 banking centers in the Houston, Dallas and San Antonio metropolitan areas when he left as a Director and Chief Executive Office in 2009.
-After several successful acquisitions, the bank was purchased by Zions Bancorporation for $1.7 billion in 2005, with its original investors realizing 36 times their initial investments.
+Previously, Murphy spent nearly 20 years at Amegy Bank of Texas as the Chief Executive Officer and a Director.
+Amegy started with little more than $50 million in assets and one location in 1990, and grew to $11 billion in assets and more than 85 banking centers throughout the greater Houston, Dallas and San Antonio metropolitan areas at the time of his departure in 2009.
+During Murphy’s tenure, Amegy completed several successful acquisitions and sold to Zions Bancorporation for $1.7 billion in 2005, with original investors realizing 36 times their investment.

-A strong community advocate, Murphy is a board member of the Houston Endowment, Inc., the largest endowment in Texas with more than $1.3 billion in assets.
-He also serves on the boards of the Hines Real Estate Investment Trust, Inc., Oceaneering International, Inc., the Houston branch of the Federal Reserve Bank of Dallas, St. Luke’s Episcopal Health Care System, Kinkaid School, The Children’s Museum of Houston and the Mississippi State University Foundation.
-He is active in the Young Presidents’ Organization and is a member of the Governor’s Business Council.
+Murphy is an advocate of the community.
+He is a board member of the Houston Endowment, Inc., the largest endowment in Texas with more than $1.5 billion in assets.
+In addition, he serves on the boards of the Hines Real Estate Investment Trust, Inc., Oceaneering International, Inc., Federal Reserve Bank of Dallas - Houston Branch, The Kinkaid School, and the Children’s Museum of Houston.
+He is active in the World Presidents Organization.

 Executive Vice President, Chief Financial Officer, Cadence Bank, N.A.

-Valerie C. Toalson, Executive Vice President, Chief Financial Officer for Cadence Bank, N.A., brings more than 25 years of banking experience in accounting and accounting operations, financial and regulatory reporting, treasury, and investor relations.
+Valerie Toalson, Chief Financial Officer for Cadence Bank, brings more than 25 years of banking experience in accounting and accounting operations, financial and regulatory reporting, treasury, and investor relations.
 She also has played key roles in budgeting as well as customer and relationship profitability management.

-Most recently, Toalson served as Executive Vice President, CFO of BankAtlantic Bancorp.
-Prior to that, she held several leadership positions at Bank of Oklahoma, including Manager of Credit Services, Corporate Controller, Manager of Process Improvement and Chief Auditor.
-Toalson began her career in audit at Price Waterhouse, where she earned her CPA.
+Most recently, Toalson served as CFO of BankAtlantic Bancorp.
+Prior to that, she held several leadership positions at Bank of Oklahoma, including Manager of Credit Services, Corporate Controller, Manager of Process Improvement, and Chief Auditor.
+A CPA, Toalson began her career in audit at Price Waterhouse.

 Executive Vice President, General Counsel and Secretary, Cadence Bancorp, LLC and Cadence Bank, N.A.

-Powell is a member of the American Bar Association and the Alabama Bar Association and has served on the Committee on Delivery of Legal Services to the Poor, the Bar’s Speaker’s Bureau and the Grievance Committee of the Birmingham Bar Association.
-He is the past president and a member of the board of directors of the Association of Corporate Counsels Alabama Chapter.
+Powell is a member of the American Bar Association and the Alabama Bar Association, where he has served on several committees including the Committee on Delivery of Legal Services to the Poor, the Bar’s Speaker’s Bureau, and the Grievance Committee of the Birmingham Bar Association.
+He is the past President and member of the board of directors of the Association of Corporate Counsels Alabama Chapter.
 In addition, he is a frequent speaker on banking law and corporate governance.

-Actively involved in civic and community affairs, Powell currently is President of the Board of Directors of AIDS Alabama, a nonprofit corporation providing housing and support services to the HIV/AIDS-infected community.
-He was a founding director of Magic Moments, an organization dedicated to fulfilling the wishes of terminally ill children.
-He also serves Birmingham-Southern College as a member of the President’s Advisory Council as well as the University of Alabama School of Law as a member of the board of trustees of the Farrah Law Society’s Board of Trustees.
+Actively involved in civic and community affairs, Powell currently is President of the board of directors of AIDS Alabama and was a founding director of Magic Moments, an organization dedicated to fulfilling the wishes of terminally ill children.
+Powell serves Birmingham-Southern College as a member of the President’s Advisory Council and the University of Alabama School of Law as a member of the board of trustees of the Farrah Law Society.

 Executive Vice President, Chief Information Officer, Cadence Bank, N.A.